Thoughts on needing and being needed.

 I don’t doubt God and His perfect plan for my life.
 He’s done so much for me a million times over when He’s never had to prove a thing to me.

 And that’s how God does it.
 He uses His people to come to us in our hour of need.
 It’s that phone call, or prayer, or a thousand other ways.
 It’s His people, showing up “in the flesh” and meeting those needs we have.

 And it’s us, responding to God calling us to be there for those other people in their hour of need.

-So for this week I pray God will make me sensitive to those in need.
+So for this week, I pray God will make me sensitive to those in need.
 Those who also need their north and try to be that instead of just searching for it and wandering about.
-The funny thing is, I bet that’s when we find ourselves, and discover we were heading north all along.
+The funny thing is, I bet that’s when we find it ourselves, and discover we were heading north all along.